olledalow/The-Peculiar-Expedition/README.md

 ## Note

+The game is in an early stage, It's still under development.
 The game consists of 2 files:
 GAME.py - includes the vast majority of the code
 GAME_displays.py - includes the ASCII text art for visuals, and some character references